xingziye/ASM-Instrumentation/README.md

 ## Visitor Pattern
 ASM utilizes [Visitor Pattern](https://en.wikipedia.org/wiki/Visitor_pattern) to accomplish dynamic dispatch on object and its behavior.
 The Core package can be logically divided into two major parts:

 * Bytecode producers, such as a ClassReader or a custom class that can fire the proper sequence of calls to the methods of the above visitor classes.

-* Bytecode consumers, such as writers (ClassWriter, FieldWriter, MethodWriter, and AnnotationWriter), adapters (ClassAdapter and MethodAdapter), or any other classes implementing the above visitor interfaces.
+* Bytecode consumers, such as writers (ClassWriter, FieldWriter, MethodWriter, and AnnotationWriter), or any other classes implementing the above visitor interfaces.

+ASM ClassReader will call `accept()` to allow visitor to walk through itself.
+We can define our own visitor to override any methods in order to manipulate bytecode we desire to chanage.

 ## Demo
 ![Agent](https://raw.githubusercontent.com/xingziye/ASM-Instrumentation/master/ASM/image/72.jpg)